 For example, when a social worker works with a man suffering from stress due to single parenting, the social worker may provide therapy, refer him to a child care agency, and help him work with his employer to adjust his work schedule.
 The counselor, on the other hand, is more likely to focus entirely on helping the man understand, accept and deal more appropriately with his emotions regarding his situation.

 Harry Stevens decided to go back to school for his MSW after he was turned down for yet another promotion at his job.
 He says, "Although I have been a successful case manager for several years, my boss finally explained that he wanted me to have professional training in administration and supervision so that I wouldn't step into a different job unprepared.
 When you work with state and federal funds like we do, the stakes are high and getting an MSW was a way to show I was prepared for the next level of responsibility.
 I was surprised to learn that I could get an MSW degree in about two years."
 Typical courses include program administration, agency budgets, public policy and ethics and require a minimum of 900 hours of supervised field instruction.

 In counseling graduate programs, students focus on a primary interest, such as marriage and family therapy, substance abuse or addictions counseling, rehabilitation counseling, clinical mental health counseling, or career counseling.
-According to the Occupational Outlook handbook, most counseling degree programs require 48 to 60 semester hours of graduate study, as well as require a period of supervised clinical counseling.
+According to the U.S Bureau of Labor Statistics: Occupational Outlook Handbook, most counseling degree programs require 48 to 60 semester hours of graduate study, as well as require a period of supervised clinical counseling.

 A Day in the Life